 Jupiter remains prominent this month.
-It will be high in the South as the sky darkens during October.
-If you have a small telescope or binoculars, it’s the perfect time to take a look at the four largest moons of Jupiter which are Europa, Ganymede, Calisto and Io,
+It will be high in the east as the sky darkens during October.
+If you have a small telescope or binoculars, it’s the perfect time to take a look at the four largest moons of Jupiter – Europa, Ganymede, Calisto and Io.

 Stars and Constellations

 The above sky chart is for 23:00 on 15/10/2022.
 You can click on the chart to open a new tab and bring you to Heavens Above.
 On this website you can generate a custom chart for the time and date you wish.
 The spring constellations are gone and the winter constellation are appearing on the eastern horizon after sunset.